A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and

 Improving reproducibility therefore requires both thorough documentation of the annotation workflow and careful consideration of the computational environment in which models are deployed.
 Researchers should systematically record prompts, model configurations, and annotation outputs, while also considering whether local deployment of open-weights models may be preferable for projects requiring stronger reproducibility guarantees, greater transparency, or stricter data governance.

-\paragraph{Metadata documentation.} Reproducibility requires precise documentation of all components involved in the annotation process.
-This includes the full prompt text, model identifiers and version numbers (with links to model cards), data descriptions (via data cards), hyperparameter settings, and timestamps of API calls.
-Maintaining such metadata enables both replication and transparent reporting.
+\paragraph{Metadata documentation.} Reproducibility requires detailed documentation of all components involved in the annotation process.
+This includes prompt templates, model identifiers and version numbers (preferably linked to model cards), data descriptions (e.g., via data cards), hyperparameter settings, and timestamps of API calls.
+Maintaining such metadata facilitates both transparent reporting and future replication attempts.

 In practice, documenting only the final prompt template is often insufficient.
 Prompt engineering is typically an iterative process, and even small prompt revisions may substantially alter model behavior.
 Researchers should therefore maintain detailed logs of prompt requests, model configurations, and model outputs throughout the annotation workflow.
 Such logs provide an audit trail of how annotations were generated and allow researchers to inspect, reproduce, or debug individual model decisions.